 The growth Nkwelle mentioned includes one of the association’s most significant initiatives, a bereavement and endowment fund or ACC BEF, now chaired by one of their own, Dr. Lovett Elango, a family practice physician with Kaiser Permanente in Colorado.
 Created in 2023, the BEF exists as a member-funded insurance and endowment to care for its own during difficult times.

-Africa Agenda Dr. Lovette Elango (with a bow tie and a green suit) at the ACC Annual Potluck.
+Africa Agenda Dr. Lovett Elango (with a bow tie and a green suit) at the ACC Annual Potluck.
 December 27, 2025

 While the community was the focus of the event, the Cameroonian association handed certificates to those who graduated from high school or college, as well as to those whose efforts had contributed to the success of ACC.

-Recognitions were also given to US Air Force Academy graduates, Muambo Forseh and Misori Forseh, both members of the community.
+Recognitions were also given to US Air Force Academy graduates, Mwambo Forseh and Misori Forseh, both members of the community.

-The more than 5-hour event wrapped up a little after 1 AM in Denver, Colorado
+The more than five-hour event included a time of dancing and celebration that wrapped up a little after midnight in Denver, Colorado